-- Increase in brand awareness metrics, measured via an annual brand health survey - Increase the proportion of prospective students rating New Zealand among their top 3 choices of study destination, measured via annual brand health survey. - Lead generation, measured via engagement with our website Study with NZ and post-event connections.
+- Increase in brand awareness metrics, measured via an annual brand health survey - Increase the proportion of prospective students rating New Zealand among their top 3 choices of study destination, measured via annual brand health survey.
+This is an indicator of marketing impact in building brand preference - Lead generation, measured via engagement with our website Study with NZ and post-event connections.
 This indicator demonstrates increasing awareness and preference which can be converted into enrolment.
 It also supports agent facilitation activities in-market - Continued growth in student numbers and the value of international education.